-It must be noted, Bruiser Brody passed away seven years after Escape From New York was released, therefore Baker may have misremembered how he got the role in the film.
+It must be noted that Bruiser Brody passed away seven years after Escape From New York was released.
+Therefore, Baker may have misremembered how he got the role in the film.
 Regardless, it is one of the most successful B movies made and a cult classic amongst fans.
 With that in mind, Baker felt he missed the ball when negotiating his pay.

 "At the time, I didn’t realize what a great movie EFNY would be.
 If I’d asked for $10 in residuals every time that movie was played, I’d be a multi-millionaire today.
 I took $2,000 at the time — which was big money back then — not thinking about the future, but I’m glad to have been a part of it."

-Rumors are that during the rehearsal, Ox Baker was so brutal, acting like he was involved in a real street fight, that Kurt Russell’s stunt double ended up all black and blue.
-We’re not sure what they expected from a man who always proclaimed: “I love to hurt people!”
+Rumors are that Ox Baker was so brutal during the rehearsal, acting like he was involved in a real street fight, that Kurt Russell’s stunt double ended up all black and blue.
+We’re unsure what they expected from a man who always proclaimed: "I love to hurt people!"

 Life After Wrestling

-Fan conventions routinely invited the highly sought after Ox Baker to help draw a crowd and work the room.
-Who wouldn’t love speaking with Ox Baker, if even for a couple of minutes?
+Fan conventions routinely invited the highly sought-after Ox Baker to help draw a crowd and work the room.
+And who wouldn’t love speaking with Ox Baker, even for a few minutes?

 Ox Baker always bellowed in his interviews that he enjoyed hurting people, but the reality is, he never met a fan or wrestler he didn’t like.
 Some wrestlers didn’t approve of him, which he feels stemmed from jealousy, but Ox Baker never had any enemies and truly loved his fans.